Keyboard shortcuts

 where $\vec{f} = (f(w)){w \in {0,1}^n}$ is the table of values and $\vec{L}(r) = (L_w(r)){w \in {0,1}^n}$ is the vector of Lagrange basis evaluations at $r$.

-This linear algebra perspective is surprisingly powerful, and it sparked what researchers call the “Sum-Check Renaissance” in the 2010s.
+This linear algebra perspective is surprisingly powerful.
 For decades, sum-check was seen as a beautiful theoretical result with limited practical use.
-Then came the realization: if you express polynomial evaluation as an inner product, and you have efficient inner product arguments, you can build practical proof systems entirely from sum-check and linear algebra.
+Then came the realization: polynomial evaluation is an inner product, and inner products interact beautifully with commitment schemes.
 No FFTs, no trusted setups, just vectors and dot products.
 Systems like Spartan, HyperPlonk, and Lasso all exploit this insight.
+Chapter 19 tells the full story of this “Sum-Check Renaissance.”

 The consequences are immediate: